courselabs/kubernetes/labs/pods/README.md

 kubectl apply -f https://kubernetes.courselabs.co/labs/pods/specs/whoami-pod.yaml
 ```

 > The output shows you that nothing has changed.
-Kubernetes works on **desired state** deployment
+Kubernetes works on **desired state** deployment and both the local and remote YAML files have the same spec.

 Now you can use the familiar commands to print information: